• It’s a Cookbook

 Published by Grace O

 Like many people from Asia, I’ve always loved ginger.
-Besides tasting wonderful in soups, stir fries, rice dishes, beverages and desserts, it’s like a little medicine chest of natural remedies and health benefits.
-Traditional Indian medicine calls ginger the “universal remedy.”
-It’s commonly used to relieve nausea, can stimulate circulation, relax muscles, relieve pain and as an anti-inflammatory.
-As a child, my mother made a Chinese porridge with ginger for me, or she’d boil ginger and make it into a tea with honey to cure a cough and sore throat.
-I still find ginger tea very soothing to this day.
-There are so many ways ginger can detox, help heal or just make you feel better.
+Besides tasting wonderful in soups, stir-fries, rice dishes, beverages, and desserts, it’s like a little medicine chest filled with natural remedies and health benefits.
+Traditional Indian medicine calls ginger the “universal remedy,” and for good reason.
+It’s commonly used to relieve nausea, stimulate circulation, relax muscles, ease pain, and reduce inflammation.

 The benefits of ginger are impressive.
-Ginger:

-4. A good source of vitamin C, magnesium, potassium, copper, and manganese.
+• Is a good source of vitamin C, magnesium, potassium, copper, and manganese.

 Gingerroot Black Tea